rowangithub/DOrder/README.md

         To try an example, run ./msolve.py -no_hoflag ./tests/folprograms/misc/popl07.ml

-2. The recursive (numeric) program benchmarks are included in ./tests/recursive/ directory and ./tests/dml/.
+2. The recursive (numeric) program benchmarks are included in ./tests/recursive/ directory and ./tests/dml/ directory.
-The latter directory contains benchmarks for learning numeric properties over data structure programs.
+The latter directory contains benchmarks for learning numeric specifications for data structure programs.

 		To try an example, run ./msolve.py -no_hoflag ./tests/dml/bdd.ml